mobxjs/mobx/docs/README.md

 # Browser support

--   MobX >=6 runs on any ES5 browser.
-If your browser does not have [ES6 proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy) you have to configure it to use compatibile property tracking, which does have some [limitations](#limitations-without-proxy-support).
+-   MobX >=6 runs in any ES5 environment.
+If your environment does not have [ES6 proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy) you have to configure it to use compatibile property tracking, which does have some [limitations](#limitations-without-proxy-support).

 _Tip: the main entry point of the MobX 6 package ships with ES5 code for backward compatibility.
 But if you only intend to run MobX 6 on modern browsers, consider using consider using the faster and smaller ES6 build: `lib/mobx.es6.js`.
 For example by setting up a webpack alias: `resolve: { alias: { mobx: __dirname + "/node_modules/mobx/lib/mobx.es6.js" }}`_